 Given the fact that this method relies heavily on assumptions that require some historical data to be performed, it is not the most widely employed to value startups.

-To conclude, Start-up valuation depends a lot on judgment and qualitative factors like Founders and Co-Founders background, experience and passion, Biz Model, Scalability potential of business (with or without technology), Competitive landscape, Current Traction.
-Startup's often operating in the valley of death which requires considering the probability of their success and failure.
+To conclude, Start-up valuation depends a lot on judgment and qualitative factors like Founders and Co-Founders background, experience and passion, Business Model, Scalability potential of business (with or without technology), Competitive landscape, Current Traction.
+Startup's often operate in the valley of death which requires considering the probability of their success and failure.
 In a way, Start-up valuation also involves validation of the business model which makes it complicated vis-vis other valuations.
-As everything is future driven in start-up, the experience of valuer plays a significant role in value conclusion.
+As everything is future driven in start-up, the experience of valuer plays a significant role in how to evaluate and value a startup.

 Disclaimer: